Importance of DevOps Process | Why it’s so Popular?

 But there are many problems faced by people during this process which include the environmental differences like different processors, operating systems and versions of the Framework or programming language installed in their systems(Environment mismatch).

-Let’s take an example where the company is developing a PHP application with Java as backend and the developer has a Windows system.
+Let’s take an example where the company is developing a PHP application with Java as the backend and the developer has a Windows system.
 The PHP 6.0 and Java 7 with which he develops the application and forwards to the operations person who has Linux System with PHP 7 and Java 9.

 Here the operations person needs to check the code once and push it into the cloud.
 But, he will be facing problems due to environment mismatch.
 As a result, the operations person complaints to the developer that the code is not running on his system which leads to wastage of time and resources for the organization.